UbiqueInnovation/jsonlogic-compiler/README.md

 ```
 </details>

-Further, strings conforming to a date or date time are considered `date variables` automatically:
+Further, strings conforming to a date or date time are automatically considered as `date variables`:

 ```js
 "2021-01-01" + 1#day